turnerud/honeypot/README.md

 This honeypot uses a private key to simulate an SSH server.
 Generate one using ssh-keygen:

-ssh-keygen -f server.key -N ''
+ssh-keygen -t rsa -f server.key

 This creates a private key file named server.key in the current directory with no passphrase.